streetwriters/notesnook/CONTRIBUTING.md

 ![](resources/vscode-signed-off-commit.png)

 You may type this line on your own when writing your commit messages.
-However, if your [user.name](http://user.name) and [user.email](http://user.email) are set in your git configs, you can use `-s' or `--signoff` to add the `Signed-off-by` line to the end of the commit message automatically.
+However, if your [user.name](http://user.name) and [user.email](http://user.email) are set in your git configs, you can use `-s` or `--signoff` to add the `Signed-off-by` line to the end of the commit message automatically.

 #### Include `<scope>:` in your commit message